 Stacy is a founding member of East Texans for Liberty and is an Executive Board member.
-She serves in the positions of President, and the Director of Programs and Events, Media and Public Relations, and Website and Social Media.
+She serves in the positions of President, Director of Programs and Events, Media and Public Relations, and Website and Social Media.

-A staunch constitutional conservative, Stacy's passions include pro-life, religious liberty, Texas family values, property tax reform, and education.
+A life-long constitutional conservative, Stacy's passions include pro-life, religious liberty, Texas family values, property tax reform, and education.

-Stacy was part of Ted Cruz’s “Kitchen Cabinet”, the East Texas liaison for Governor Perry in 2012, and volunteered on campaigns for Ken Paxton, Matt Rinaldi, Matt Schaefer, Bob Hall, RPT Chairman James Dickey, and RPT Vice-Chair Alma Perez Jackson from 2010 through the present.
+Stacy was part of Ted Cruz’s “Kitchen Cabinet,” the East Texas liaison for Governor Perry in 2012, and volunteered on campaigns for Ken Paxton, Matt Rinaldi, Matt Schaefer, Bob Hall, RPT Chairman James Dickey, and RPT Vice-Chair Alma Perez Jackson from 2010 through the present.

 Stacy was honored to be selected as the Republican Party of Texas Senate District 1 Volunteer of the Year in 2017 and received the Texas Conservative Leadership Award - 2017, from her peers and Empower Texans.
 Stacy is also part of Lt.
-Governor Dan Patrick’s, Comptroller Glenn Hegar’s, and Republican Party Vice-Chair Alma Jackson's advisory teams.
+Governor Dan Patrick’s, Comptroller Glenn Hegar’s, and Republican Party Vice-Chair Alma Perez Jackson's advisory teams.

 David Watts is a founding member of East Texans for Liberty and an Executive Board member.
 David is the Chairman of the Fundraising Committee for ET4L’s annual Stars of Texas Fall Celebration.

-A staunch conservative, David's passions include property tax reform and civil asset forfeiture reform.
+A conservative, David's passions include property tax reform and civil asset forfeiture reform.